Wisconsin Assembly passes nearly $3 billion income tax cut that Evers vows to veto

 The tax cut bill now heads to the Senate.

-The Assembly also planned to vote Tuesday on a constitutional amendment making it harder to raise taxes.
+The Assembly also voted 63-35 on Tuesday to approve a constitutional amendment making it harder to raise taxes.
 Evers won't be able to stop the constitutional amendment which ultimately would require voter approval.
 Under the proposed amendment, a two-thirds supermajority vote in the Legislature would be required in order to raise taxes — a law 16 other states already have.

-Additionally, the Assembly was expected to approve another constitutional amendment that would weaken the governor’s power by requiring the Legislature to sign off on spending federal funds.
+Additionally, the Assembly approved another constitutional amendment on a 63-35 vote that would weaken the governor’s power by requiring the Legislature to sign off on spending federal funds.
 The governor has discretion to spend it without legislative approval.

 In his first term, Evers was responsible for distributing billions in federal COVID-19 relief funds.
 Republican lawmakers renewed their criticism of his spending choices after a nonpartisan audit in December said Evers wasn’t transparent about how he decided where to direct $3.7 billion in aid.